juliusbierk/simultant/README.md

 ### Make virtual enviroment

-This is needed to build an executeable, but not needed to just run the code.
+This is needed to build an executable, but not needed to just run the code.

 Make environment